Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 5

-\demode{Proposition \ref{prop-fixor5local}}{In the notations of Proposition \ref{prop-fixor5local}, Lemma \ref{lem-fdgroupdim5} proves that $F$ is a $p$-group.
-Hence, there is an element $g\in Z(F)$ of order $p$.
-Let $h\in F\setminus \grp{g}$ have order $p$ too.
-Since $\grp{g,h}$ is not cyclic, it must act freely in codimension 4, i.e., $E_g(1)\cap E_h(1)=\{0\}$, or equivalently the trivial representation is not a subrepresentation of $\grp{g,h}\subset\mathrm{Aut}(B,0)$.
-As $g$ and $h$ commute, they are codiagonalizable.
+\demode{Proposition \ref{prop-fixor5local}}{By Lemma \ref{lem-fdgroupdim5}, the group $F$ is a $p$-group.
+Hence, there is a central element $g\in Z(F)$ of order $p$.
+Assume by contradiction that $F$ is not cyclic.
+Hence, we can find a junior element $h\in F\setminus \grp{g}$ of order $p$.
+Since $h\not\in\grp{g}$, the group $\grp{g,h}$ is not cyclic.
+By our assumption on subgroups of $F$, and since $g$ and $h$ both fix $0\in B$, we deduce that $E_g(1)\cap E_h(1)=\{0\}$.
+As $g$ is central, $g$ and $h$ are codiagonalizable.

-If $p=7$, this yields that $gh$ has four or five eigenvalues of order 7, and thus the characteristic polynomial $\chi_{gh\oplus\overline{gh}}$ has exactly eight or ten common roots with $\Phi_7$, which contradicts its rationality (Lemma \ref{lem-blrat}).
+If $p=7$, this yields that $gh$ has at least four eigenvalues (counted with multiplicity) of order 7.
+By Lemma \ref{lem-blrat}, we have a splitting of the characteristic polynomial